brimdata/super/book/src/formats/bsup.md

 #### 2.2.1 Tag-Encoding of Values

-Each value is prefixed with a "tag" that defines:
+Each value is prefixed with a length "tag" indicating its encoded length in bytes.
-* whether it is the null value, and
-* its encoded length in bytes.

-The tag is 0 for the null value and `length+1` for non-null values where `length` is the encoded length of the value.
-Note that this encoding differentiates between a null value and a zero-length value.
-Many data types have a meaningful interpretation of a zero-length value, for example, an empty array, the empty record, etc.
+Zero-length values are possible as many data types have a meaningful empty interpretation, for example, an empty array, the empty record, etc.

 The tag itself is encoded as a `uvarint`.